sclorg/sclo-ci-tests/README.md

 This repository includes various tests that will be run for verifying Software Collection packages, that are provided by [SCLo SIG group in CentOS](https://wiki.centos.org/SpecialInterestGroup/SCLo).

-To run all tests for a collection `foo` on CentOS 7, run the `./run-all-tests.sh` with name(s) of the collection(s):
+To run all tests for a collection `foo` on CentOS 7, run the `./run.sh` with name(s) of the collection(s):
 ```
-./run-all-tests.sh rh-python34
+./run.sh rh-python34
 ```
 or run `run.sh` script in particular collection directory:
 ```
-./run-all-tests.sh rh-python34
+./run.sh rh-python34
 ```

-To run all tests for all collections on CentOS 7, run:
+To run all tests for all collections, run the same command without arguments:
 ```
-cd collections/rh-postgresql94-rh
 ./run.sh
 ```